pylint-dev/pylint/doc/development_guide/documentation.rst

  Building the documentation
 ==============

-When would want to build the documentation for your self.
+When you would want to build the documentation for your self, you certainly can.
+Here's how...

 The bare minimum
 ----------------